 6. think beyond city centres

-If you’re a city dweller, it’s easy to forget that there’s a place beyond the urban jungle you live in.
+If you're a city dweller, it's easy to forget there's a place beyond the urban jungle you live in.
 Job seekers often write off jobs that are out of the city limits.
-Small towns and suburbs need jobs filled too, and chances are the competition for these jobs is going to be a lot lower than those in densely populated urban areas.
+Small towns and suburbs need to fill jobs, too, and chances are the competition for these jobs will be much lower than those in densely populated urban areas.
+Wondering how to get your first job in a different region?
+Randstad can help, thanks to our extensive national network.

 receive our latest career advice